Dependencies

 You can also import only the specific parts of dependency that you want to use, like so:

-Lastly, as demonstrated in the elliptic curve example, you can import multiple items in the same line by enclosing them in curly braces:
+Lastly, You can import multiple items in the same line by enclosing them in curly braces:

 We don't have a way to consume libraries from inside a workspace as external dependencies right now.